 Wheelchairs often offer more adjustable features, including customizable seating and cushioning, to provide individualized support and comfort.
 Transport chairs may have more limited customization options.

-When it comes to choosing between a wheelchair and a transport chair, understanding the differences is key to selecting the right mobility aid for your needs.
+When it comes to choosing wheelchair vs transport chair, understanding the differences is key to selecting the right mobility aid for your needs.
 Wheelchairs offer greater independence, control, and versatility, making them suitable for long-term use and navigating various terrains.
 On the other hand, transport chairs are lightweight, compact, and designed for short-term use or occasional transportation needs.
 Hope this detailed difference will help you in the future to make the most suitable decision.